mark-watson/Ollama_in_Action_Book/manuscript/Short_examples.md

 # Short Examples

-Here we look at a few short examples before later using Ollama to solve more difficult problems.
+Here we look at a few short examples before later using libraries we develop and longer application style example programs with Ollama to solve more difficult problems.

 ## Using The Ollama Python SDK With Image and Text Prompts

+We saw an example of image processing in the last chapter using Ollama command line mode.
+Here we do the same thing using a short Python script that you can find in the file ** short_programs/Ollama_sdk_image_example.py**:

 ```python
 import ollama